Who Was Thomas Paine?

 The Move to America

 Paine arrived in Philadelphia on November 30, 1774, taking up his first regular employment — helping to edit the Pennsylvania Magazine — in January 1775.
 At this time, Paine began writing in earnest, publishing several articles, anonymously or under pseudonyms.
-One of his early articles was a scathing condemnation of the African slave trade, called "African Slavery in America," which he signed under the name "Justice and Humanity."
+One of his early articles was a scathing condemnation of the African enslaved people trade, called "African Slavery in America," which he signed under the name "Justice and Humanity."
 Paine's propagandist ideas were just coming together, and he couldn't have arrived in America at a better time to advance his general views and thoughts on revolution and injustice, as the conflict between the colonists and England had reached a fever pitch.

 Within five months of Paine's arrival, however, the precipitating event to his most famous work would occur.
 After the battles of Lexington and Concord (April 19, 1775), which were the first military engagements of the American Revolutionary War, Paine argued that America should not simply revolt against taxation, but demand independence from Great Britain entirely.
 He expanded this idea in a 50-page pamphlet called "Common Sense," which was printed on January 10, 1776.